ouspg/trytls/shootout/README.md

 Our main observations were:

-* OS distribution have issues with their Python version policies.
+* OS distributions have issues with their Python version policies.
 Proper certificate checks are either not back ported from the fixed Python versions or changes have to be made either to the configuration or the code that works in safe manner in up to date environments.
 This